abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/announcing-automigrate.md

   - add column author in table book
 ```

-In the last migration we already se multiple migration's actions.
+In the last migration we already see multiple migration actions.
-Then we will add a new field to `book` model and change a couple of fields in `author` model:
+Then we will add a new field to the `book` model and change a couple of fields in the `author` model:

 ```diff
   {:author {:fields [[:id :serial {:unique true